zlima/challange-web/README.md

 Javascript funtions inside Exs folder

-To run the webpage run the following commands
+To run the webpage use the following commands

     npm install
     npm start